-The Sales Strategy Index (SSI) is an objective analysis of an individual's understanding of their strategies to sell successfully.
-It essentially answers the question, "Can this person sell?"
+The Sales Skills Index (SSI) is an objective analysis of an individual's understanding of their strategies to sell successfully.
+It essentially answers the question, "Does this person understand relationship selling?"
 Like any profession, selling has a body of knowledge related to its successful execution.
 It is this knowledge that the SSI measures.

 Knowledge of the sales process and successful strategy is only one component that leads to sales success.
 Sales behavior, attitude, personal interests, product knowledge and more are all part of the picture.
 With the information provided by the SSI, an organization can internally validate how a solid understanding of the sales process can lead to success.